FAQ

 Additional names specified that differ from the producer under packaging law may be mandatory in part owing to legal provisions, e.g. under the Kosmetikverordnung (Cosmetics Ordinance – KosmetikV).
 They do not lead to non-applicability of section 3 (9) VerpackG if the additional name attribution bears no relevance under packaging law.

-Any party who imports packaged goods that typically accumulate with private final consumers into Germany and places them onto the market here for the first time is subject to registration and system participation.
-This can be:
+Any party who imports packaged goods that typically accumulate with private final consumers into Germany and places them on the market here for the first time is subject to registration and system participation.
+Importers may be:

 As a matter of principle, the party who bears legal responsibility for the goods at the time they cross the border is regarded as the 'importer'.

-Further information can be found in our informational booklet on importers.
+Further information can be found in our knowledge base 'Guidance for importers'.

 For information about when an item qualifies as packaging and which criteria will be applied when determining packaging status, please see our subject-specific paper 'Delineation between packaging and non-packaging'.